bitovi/academy/src/typescript/5-functions.md

-You'll notice that specifying a return type is not necessary.
+You’ll notice that specifying a return type is not necessary.
 This is because TypeScript can infer the return value from the arguments.

 The following is another